brcdev-minecraft/shopgui-api/README.md

 * The API is still very basic and incomplete - we're open for ideas as well as pull requests

 ## Version compatibility matrix
-When using this API, make sure you use valid version, corresponding to ShopGUI+'s version your plugins is going to be used with.
+When using this API, make sure you use valid version corresponding to ShopGUI+'s version your plugin is going to be used with.

 | ShopGUI+ version  | API version |
 | --- | --- |